Reblogged from ANZAC Day 2014.

 “Pain is just weakness leaving the body.”

-“If you don’t like it, if you can’t handle it, come down to my office; you can sign the papers and we’ll fuck you right off!”
+“If you don’t like it, if you can’t handle it, come down to my office where you can sign the papers and we’ll fuck you right off!”

 We eventually earned the right to a drink or three at the boozer on weekends.
 One Saturday night a still unidentified ‘Black Ops’ team sneaked out of our lines after lights out to steal a door from the vacant floor below ours.
 This was to replace the one that’d had a hole *accidentally* kicked in it by one of the boys after having a few at the boozer.
 But they got caught when the staff did a room check and we got Romper Stompered again.
 I think they went easy on us that time because of the awesome teamwork and initiative displayed in trying to steal a door and their skill in avoiding the corporals downstairs… hearing them tell it they would’ve put ninjas to shame, rolling commando-style under beds and whatnot.
 Er, not that I know anything about it.

 We pack marched to the top of a distant ridge and told dirty jokes around a blazing campfire under the stars.
 We had a blast learning why you don’t cook your tinned rations on the fire without opening the lid first.
 We compared blisters and had a laugh at our dodgy talent show.
-Then hiked back again early the next morning, the sounds and colours of the bush muted by midwinter .
+Then hiked back again through the early morning mist, the sounds and colours of the bush muted by midwinter .

 I’d been given the nickname ‘Colonel’ on our first or second day when I accidentally called our platoon leader ‘colonel’ instead of ‘corporal’.
 (Duh, Gomer Pyle.)
 But I think it stuck mainly because my maiden name was ‘Sargent’ and the corporals hated calling me ‘Sarge’.
 Yes, I know, I was Private Sargent.
 Fantastic hey?

-I might not remember all the names – or have even known anyone’s first name – but I remember all of the faces.
+I might not remember all the names – or have even known many of their ‘actual’ names – but I remember all of the faces.
 Thommo, Hughesy, Macca, Smithy, Diz, Mog, Knoxy, Banjo, Deano, Flemmo, Jo, Karen.
 The bloke from Darwin who could put away enough Jack Daniels to sink a Collins Class submarine.
 The guy with the massive cross tattoo on the back of his leg.
 The ex-cop.
 The square gaiter.
 (Hilarious!! c/- Knoxy: “Bend your knees not your elbows!”)

 Afghanistan, Thursday the 30th of August 2012.
 That was the worst single day of combat losses for the Australian Army since Vietnam.
 Five soldiers lost their lives in two separate incidents; three were shot by an Afghan wearing an Australian uniform and two more killed when their ISAF Black Hawk helicopter crashed in the Helmand province.
 They revealed the identities of the fallen soldiers the following week – and one of them was Macca.
 His name was Mervyn John McDonald, and he’d made it to Lance Corporal in the Commandoes; he’d been deployed overseas ten times and was on his sixth tour of duty in Afghanistan when the Black Hawk he was riding in went down.